chaudhryjunaid/setup-my-linux/README.md

 # setup-fedora-workstation
-An ansible playbook for setting up a development environment on Fedora Workstation
+An ansible playbook for setting up a development environment on Fedora Workstation or Ubuntu.

 ## Requirements
 Tested on Fedora 35